Cost of LivingUpdated March 2026

 LowNational avg: $2,000High

 The St. Joseph metro tells a specific economic story.
 Front-porch conversations, Friday fish fries, and a cost of living that leaves room for actual savings.
 On the housing front, this is one of America's more affordable housing markets, where homeownership is within reach for most working families.
-For rent prices, the practical upshot is a more relaxed labor market where service providers compete on price as much as reputation.
+For rent prices, the practical upshot is a more relaxed labor market where businesses compete on price as much as reputation.
 That local reality is more useful than any national statistic.

 What Matters Most